inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 We need to have various environment variables set in the PyCharm context in a similar way we do with :ref:`windows-commandline_setup`.
-Make a copy of your qgis-shell batch file and call it qgis-pycharm.bat.
+Make a copy of your qgis-python-shell batch file and call it qgis-pycharm.bat.

 Now alter the last line so that it launches pycharm instead of a shell as per this example below::